Slavery in France: Code Noir

-Second abolition of slavery in France
+First abolition of slavery in the French colonies

 The Society of the Friends of the Blacks was founded in Paris in 1788, and remained active until 1793, during the midst of the French Revolution.
 It was led by Jacques Pierre Brissot, who frequently received advice from British abolitionist Thomas Clarkson, who led the abolitionist movement in Great Britain.
 At the beginning of 1789, the Society had 141 members.

 The second general abolition of slavery took place on 4 February 1794, when slavery was abolished in all French territories and possessions, during the convention, the first elected Assembly of the First Republic (1792–1804), under the leadership of Maximilien Robespierre, abolished slavery in law in France and its colonies.
 Abbé Grégoire and the Society of the Friends of the Blacks were part of the abolitionist movement, which had laid important groundwork in building anti-slavery sentiment in the metropole.
 The first article of the law stated that "Slavery was abolished" in the French colonies, while the second article stated that "slave-owners would be indemnified" with financial compensation for the value of their slaves.
 The French constitution passed in 1795 included a declaration of the rights of man, which abolishes slavery.

-Re-introduction of slavery in France in 1802
+Re-introduction of slavery in the French colonies in 1802

 Napoleon re-introduced slavery in sugarcane-growing colonies through the Law of 20 May 1802.
-It lasted 13 years and ended in 1815.
+Slavery would be legal in French colonies until 1847.

-End of slavery in France
+Second end of slavery in the French colonies

-In 1815, Napoleon abolished the slave trade.
-In 1815, The Congress of Vienna declared its opposition to the slave trade.
+In 1815, the Congress of Vienna declared its opposition to the slave trade.
 In 1818, the slave trade was banned in France.
 On July 18–19, 1845, the Mackau Laws were passed, which paved the way towards the abolition of slavery in France.

 On April 27, 1848, the Proclamation of the Abolition of Slavery in the French Colonies was made.
 The effective abolition was enacted with the Decree abolishing Slavery of 27 April 1848.

-The island of martinique was the first French overseas colony where the decree actually came into force, on 23 May 1848.
+The island of Martinique was the first French overseas colony where the decree actually came into force, on 23 May 1848.

 Gabon was founded as a settlement for emancipated slaves.

+The abolition wasn't strictly putted in place.
+Several french territories kept practicing slavery until 1904 as it is the case in Senegal or 1894 in Soudan.